 - Sun exposure may cause allergic reactions in some people, often referred to as "sun poisoning."

 - Often, the specific allergen cannot be identified unless someone has had a similar reaction in the past.

 - Allergies and the tendency to have allergic reactions run in some families.

 - Many people who have one trigger tend to have other triggers as well.

-- People with certain medical conditions are more likely to have allergic reactions:
+- Risk factors for allergic reactions include certain medical conditions that can make a person more likely to have allergic reactions:

 Must Read Articles Related to Allergic Reaction

 Some allergens are simply impossible to avoid.
 You cannot live a normal life and completely avoid pollen, dust mites, mold spores, and certain other common trig...learn more >>

 Several insects belonging to the class Hymenoptera are capable of injecting venom into humans and animals.
 These insects include honeybees, bumble bees, hornets...learn more >>

 More than half the people in the United States are sensitive to poison ivy, poison oak, and poison sumac.
 If you are sensitive, you can develop an itchy, bliste...learn more >>